 Generally speaking, it is easier for borrowers to qualify for a VA loan compared to a conventional mortgage (one that is not backed or insured by the government).
 VA allows for lower credit standards and more flexibility overall.
 According to the Department of Veterans Affairs, the “VA guarantees a portion of the loan, and this backing allows the approved lender to provide you with more favorable terms.”

 Like any other mortgage program, the VA loan has certain qualification requirements and standards that must be met.
-Let’s talk discuss the latest VA loan requirements for 2021.
+Let’s discuss the latest VA loan requirements for 2023 below.